Not a Texas Resident?

 Not at this time.
 You must be the borrower on the underlying loans you wish to refinance.

 Can my spouse and I refinance and consolidate all of our loans into a single Brazos Refinance Loan?

 No. A Brazos Refinance loan can only be used to refinance loans that were previously in one person’s name.
 However, you and your spouse can apply separately for Brazos Refinancing loans.
 Your spouse may also cosign on your loan in order to help you qualify or to receive a lower rate.

 Can I refinance student loans that have already been consolidated?

 Yes.
 Whether you previously consolidated federal loans through the government’s consolidation program or you did so with a private lender, Brazos still allows you to refinance your existing consolidation loan.

 Tax questions are complex and you should consult your own tax advisor to answer this question.
-However, Brazos loans are considered student loans for federal and state tax consideration.
+However, Brazos loans are considered qualified education loans for federal and state tax considerations.
 You may or may not be eligible for deducting interest on your student loans depending on your individual situation.

 Variable rate loans carry an interest rate that is recalculated periodically based on a market index rate plus a set number of percentage points.
 The interest you pay on these loans may increase or decrease after it has been originated depending upon changes to that market index rate.
 Because the rate may change, your payment may vary over the life of the loan as well.
 Variable rate loans tend to be less expensive at the beginning of the loan than comparable fixed rate loans of the same term.